What is AutoPilot?

 2. When you reach the Automation section, enable AutoPilot by clicking “Enabled” or “Disabled” in the far right-hand corner of the screen.

 - This will prompt you to select an AutoPilot Mode: AutoPilot Pause Only, AutoPilot Pause/Enable, or AutoPilot Daily Paused/Enable.

 - Hit "Next" to move on to the final step of the Budget creation process.

-3. After you've taken the final step to name your Budget and "Create" it, the "Configure AutoPilot" screen will appear.
+3. After you've named your Budget and "Create" it, the "Configure AutoPilot" screen will appear.